BuidlGuidl/LaunchPod/README.md

 # LaunchPod Streams

--->This repos README.md is currently being edited<--
+-->This repo's README.md is currently being edited<--

 This **work-in-progress** project aims to provide a platform to retroactively fund open-source work by providing a monthly UBI to handpicked open-source developers, rewarding them for their ongoing contributions.